-I like the addition of thin strips of lemon verbena in many dishes—it adds a birghtness, and lovely aroma to yogurt, salads, sandwiches, cocktails, and even ice cream.
-The aroma is just intoxicating with a strong lemony bent mixed with a fresh herbal quality.
+Give your chicken salad tea sandwich an elevated twist.
+The fresh lemon verbena has the most intoxicating scent, which will add to the eating experience immensely.
+I like the addition of thin strips of lemon verbena in many dishes—it adds a birghtness, and its lovely aroma to yogurt, salads, sandwiches, cocktails, and even ice cream.

 Traditional tea sandwiches call for white bread, but I recommend going for something along more healthier lines, like I did here.
-This white bread is made with better flours.
-What really adds great flavor to the chicken salad here is the herbed vegan mayo.
+This white bread is made with better flours is from Berlin Natural Bakery.
+What really adds great flavor to the chicken salad here is the herbed vegan mayo, which is eggless and made with microalgae.
 I tasted the Good Spoon line recently at the Specialty Food show in NYC, and was thoroughly impressed.
 It makes preparing this dish that much speedier!

 MAKES 12 TEA SANDWICHES